235u/proposals/GamePriceComparison/README.md

 Once, for a single article?

-Always, like the short stock market overview in the navigations bars of The New York Times [landing page](https://www.nytimes.com) and its [business section](https://www.nytimes.com/section/business), and/or the [full market overview](https://markets.on.nytimes.com/research/markets/overview/overview.asp).
+Always, like the short stock market overview in the navigations bars of The New York Times [landing page](https://www.nytimes.com) and the [business section](https://www.nytimes.com/section/business), and/or the [full market overview](https://markets.on.nytimes.com/research/markets/overview/overview.asp)?

 Data in which form?
 Via aditional JSON web API, as a facade, mashing up multiple APIs, aggregating the data?